nickrusso42518/nots/README.md

 ### Device group level
-Each device type (`ios`, `iosxr`, etc.) has its own `group_vars/` file which contains OS-specific parameters. __These should neverbe changed by consumers as their main purpose is abstraction, not user input.__
+Each device type (`ios`, `iosxr`, etc.) has its own `group_vars/` file which contains OS-specific parameters. __These should never be changed by consumers as their main purpose is abstraction, not user input.__

   * `device_type`: A string representing the device OS name.
 These were